FAIRplus/the-fair-cookbook/content/recipes/afterword/fair-reflections.md

 ## Conclusion

-We hope you found this book useful for getting you started on your journey to FAIR.
+We hope the readers will find this book useful for getting started on their journey to FAIR.

-FAIR is one tool in the process of the digital transformation.
+FAIR is a tool in the process of the digital transformation.
-It requires a new mindset, new ways to look the data and also new ways to deliver change in the data management practice.
+It requires a new mindset, new ways to look at the data and also new ways to deliver change in the data management practice.

-Does the FAIR cookbook end here with the end of IMI FAIRplus project ?
+Does the FAIR cookbook end here with the end of IMI FAIRplus project?

 Of course not!
 We'll outline now how future development will take place.

 ### Sustainability through collaborations: the Hub and Spoke model

 Many initiatives exist (the Pistoia Alliance, Elixir-EU, RDMkit sister project, Elixir-UK RMD bites) and productive interactions with industry and academia have already been mapped.
 There are still huge needs in training in Data Management and this means resources will be available to refine, augment, adapt the FAIR cookbook.

-A great outcome is now the FAIR cookbook is now an Elixir-Europe backed resources and several Elixir European Nodes are committed to sustain the resources and contribute to its content.
-Furthermore, collaborators beyond the European confines have already joined and have been onboarded such as the US NIH Data Office for Science Strategies.
+A great outcome of our efforts is that the FAIR cookbook is now an Elixir-Europe backed resource and several Elixir European Nodes are committed to sustain the resources and contribute to its content.
+Furthermore, collaborators beyond the European Union have already joined and have been onboarded, such as the US NIH Data Office for Science Strategies.
 Finally, our close ties with EFPIA / Industry partners can mature into further fruitful collaborations.

-All these efforts are anchored in the clear necessity of lowering the friction to data integration and make organizations and societies more resilient in time of crisis so relevant information is available to speed up  decision-making.
+All these efforts are anchored in the clear necessity of lowering the friction to data integration and make organizations and societies more resilient in time of crisis.
+Indeed, timely and unobstructed machine actionability of information is critical to enable efficient and responsive decision-making.

 ## References